cdelledonne/vim-utest/README.md

 When you're done writing unit tests and mocks, you just run the `:UTest` command.
 You will observe a report of the outcomes of your unit tests as the test functions are executed.
-The command is used as below.
+The command is used as below, where `[path]` is the path to a file or directory containing unit tests.
 Run `:help utest-commands` for full documentation.

 ```vim